Solar Tax Benefits Remain Powerful: 2020 Recap

-In late 2019, US Congress extended a residential tax credit for up to 30% rebate ($1,000) on the installation of EV charging stations, applied retroactively, as well as through the end of 2020.
+In December 2020, US Congress extended a residential tax credit for up to 30% rebate (capped at $1,000 for residential and at $30,000 for commercial) on the installation of EV charging stations, applied retroactively, through the end of 2021.
 This means that if you had us install an EV charging station last year, you may be eligible for this credit, and also, if you installed in previous years and did not apply for this credit, you may be eligible to submit an amended return and receive it now.

 (Note, there is also a tax credit for buying an electric vehicle!)